Live Help NOW 800-809-3776

 Second, the insurance carrier is required to pay “statutory medical care” or all necessary medical care as long as the medical care is ordered by the physician selected by the insurance company.
-There are exceptions to this rule such as a worker is free to get medical care with his or her own physician in the event of an emergency or due to “other good cause.”
+There are exceptions to this rule, such as a worker being permitted to get medical care with his or her own physician in the event of an emergency or due to “other good cause.”
 Generally, however, the worker must get medical care through the physician selected by the employer/insurance carrier.

 An injured worker can attempt to secure an award of future medical coverage (the worker must do this prior to settling and in writing) if the worker can prove to a judge that he or she will require future medical care “to limit or reduce his or her impairment.”
 This is not easy to obtain.

-Finally, for workers who can return to some employment (who are not permanently and totally disabled) that worker will also receive an award of a permanent partial impairment settlement if the worker has a permanent injury caused by the job.
-The physician assigned by the insurance company will assign a PPI and the worker has the right to secure his or her own PPI from another physician.
+Finally, workers who can return to some employment (who are not permanently and totally disabled) will also receive an award of a permanent partial impairment (PPIP) settlement, if the worker has a permanent injury caused by the job.
+The physician assigned by the insurance company will assign a PPI, and the worker has the right to secure his or her own PPI from another physician.

 Many of our clients are shocked to realize at the end of the case that the case is worth “only a little bit of money.”
-The Indiana Workers’ Compensation Act is not good at compensating workers for their injuries and it is a rare occasion where a worker is content with the value of the settlement.
-For additional questions, please contact Klezmer Maudlin for a free consultation at (317) 569-9644 or (800) 809-3776.
+The Indiana Workers Compensation Act is not good at compensating workers for their injuries, and it is a rare occasion where a worker is content with the value of the settlement.
+For additional questions, please contact the attorneys at Klezmer Maudlin, PC for a free consultation at (317) 569-9644 or (800) 809-3776.